 The news comes after several draconian decisions by the Chinese, which have already quarantined several cities, blocking about 50 million residents.

-The number of infections increases, more than 40.000 cases are now reported (the figure is approaching with chilling accuracy to the estimate of the University of Hong Kong published in the Lancet days and days ago).
+The number of infections increases, more than 40.000 cases are now reported (the figure is approaching with chilling accuracy of the estimate from the University of Hong Kong published in the Lancet days and days ago).

-The death toll, over 1000, exceeds those of the previous SARS crisis, while the WHO denounces that the figures could be just "the tip of the iceberg".
+The number of deaths, over 1000, exceeds those of the previous crisis due to SARS, while the WHO reports that the figures could only be "the tip of the iceberg".

 Different approaches